reox/FreeCAD_macros/README.md

 Some macros are not written by me, but copied from other sources.
 Please inspect the licence of those files individually!

+Most of my macros are designed to work with a Python3/QT5 build of FreeCAD!
+Please use a modern version like 0.18 which supports both!

 ## CustomFormat.FCMacro